[Supervised by a doctor] How to improve fatty liver?

 This article summarizes the diet and exercise you can adopt right now to improve fatty liver, so please read to the end

-Fatty liver is a condition in which the body's unconsumed energy, caused by overeating or lack of exercise, is converted into triglycerides and accumulates in the liver, accounting for more than 30% of the total
+Fatty liver disease is a condition in which excess energy that the body cannot use up is converted into triglycerides and stored in the liver, accounting for more than 30% of the total.

-Fatty liver is common among middle-aged men, affecting one in three people, and among older women, affecting one in five people
+Fatty liver disease is more common in middle-aged men, affecting one in three men.
+In women, it is more common in older women, affecting one in five women.

 For women, when they reach menopause, their female hormones decrease rapidly, their bad cholesterol (LDL cholesterol) increases, and their risk of arteriosclerosis and fatty liver increases, so they need to be careful